hugot305/My-Projects/Python/FlaskServer/README.md

 ---
 ### Dependencies
-The only special libraries used in this project are:
+The only special libraries used in this project are: Flask,  Flask-Bootstrap and Pandas.
-	• Flask
-	• Flask-Bootstrap
-	• Pandas

 You can install the dependencies like this:
 ```